 - A. Employees will receive a two (2) step increase to base salary annually, on their periodic increment date, until they reach the top step of the pay range. - B. Employees who are hired at the minimum step of their pay range will receive a two (2) step increase to base salary following completion of six (6) months of continuous service and the date they receive that increase will be the employee's periodic increment date.
-Thereafter, employees will receive a two (2) step increase annually, on their periodic increment date, until they reach the top of the pay range. - C. Employees who are hired above the minimum step of the pay range will receive a two (2) step increase to base salary following completion of twelve (12) months of continuous service and the date they receive that increase will be the employee's periodic increment date.
-Thereafter, employees will receive a two (2) step increase annually, on their periodic increment date, until they reach the top of the pay range. - D. Employees governed by the "N1" range salary schedule that have reached Step K, will receive a one (1) step increase based on years of experience up to the maximum of the range. - E. Employees who are appointed to another position with a different salary range maximum will retain their periodic increment date and will receive step increases in accordance with Subsections 42.9 A through C.
+Thereafter, employees will receive a two (2) step increase annually, on their periodic increment date, until they reach the top of the pay range. - C. Employees who are hired above the minimum step of the pay range but below Step L will receive a two (2) step increase to base salary following completion of twelve (12) months of continuous service and the date they receive that increase will be the employee's periodic increment date.
+Thereafter, employees will receive a two (2) step increase annually, on their periodic increment date, until they reach the top of the pay range.